blukatdevelopment/UnchainedWorldsOld/classes/gunner.md

 ### Spray and Pray
 If firing a weapon with the reload property, you may use your action to make up to three ranged attacks in place of one.
 Each attack has disadvantage.

+### Suppressing fire
+You use a weapon with at least five shots left in it to lay down suppressing fire.
+Target a 10 foot cube in range.
+You fire five times into this area until the start of your next turn.
+A creature that starts its turn in this cube or enters it for the first time must succeed a DC 15 wisdom saving throw or fall prone and end its turn.
+If a creature succeeds the saving throw and moves in your line of sight, you may target it with one of your 5 shots.
+This attack has disadvantage, but forces the creature to remake the wisdom saving throw even if it misses.

 ### Fire around cover
 You've learned to blindly fire from behind cover.
 When you are behind cover